 Rendering and scene setting to create a photo realistic picture, understanding material mapping, environment setting and image filling.
+Overview of real-time rendering and visualisation using A.I.
+Tools.

-Exercise on visualising a building and exploring the potential of lights and camera.
+Exercise on visualising a building and exploring the potential of lights and cameras.